tlcornell/magic/docs/coding_examples/shot_leading.md

 ```

 If you count from the `sync` instruction, you will see that the longest possible path from `sync` through the first part of `DoFire` is 20 instructions, which is our CPU speed.
 So even in the worst case, where we spot a target in the very last `if`-statement, we can make it through our critical instructions in a single chronon.

+It is still possible for the data you capture so carefully will be out of date by the time you make your shot.
+One possible way to address that would be to add another `sync` instruction after the code above.
+That assures you that your data is one chronon out of date, so you can add 1 to the `time` variable to compensate.
+Or you can just count on the size of the target to assure you that one chronon here or there probably won't make a whole lot of difference in the long run.